CADViewer/cadviewer-script-library-laragon-laravel-sample-01/README.md

 3: /cadviewer-laravel-8/ contains legacy Laravel installation of CADViewer, run: http://cadviewer-laravel-8.test to get started.

+For configuration:

-For configuration, please modify ServerUrl, ServerLocation and ServerBackEndUrl in /resources/views/layouts/cadviewer-space-object-canvas-02.blade.php and $httpHost and $home_dir in  /public/php/CADViewer_config.php
+3A: Please modify ServerUrl, ServerLocation and ServerBackEndUrl in /resources/views/layouts/cadviewer-space-object-canvas-02.blade.php and $httpHost
+3B: and $home_dir in  /public/php/CADViewer_config.php

-3A: Go to /routes/web.php,  select between the the routes:
+3C: Go to /routes/web.php,  select between the the routes: